Cross-lingual Transfer of Monolingual Models: Experiments

 \subsection{English Linguistic Probing}

-{ The GLUE experiments show that the performance benefit from the cross-lingual transfer varies across tasks, with bigger increase observed in the grammatical tasks, comparing to the semantic tasks.
-This could imply that the linguistic knowledge gained during the cross-lingual transfer is primarily syntactical.
-To investigate this further, we evaluate the syntactic and semantic knowledge of the [lang\textrightarrow en] models through probing their representations.
+{ We also study the linguistic effects of the proposed cross-lingual transfer method.
+This is done by evaluating the syntactic and semantic knowledge of the [en] compared to the [lang$\rightarrow$ en] models through probing their representations.

-More specifically, we evaluate the word representations yielded by [lang\textrightarrow en] on the \emph{structural probe}, proposed by \citet{hewitt-manning-2019-structural}, which detects whether syntactic trees are encoded in a linear transformation of the model embedding space.
-Following \citet{chi-etal-2020-finding}, the probing dataset used is the English part of Universal Dependencies v2.7(English-EWT)\footnote{\url{https://github.com/UniversalDependencies/UD_English-EWT}}\citep{nivre-etal-2020-universal}.
-For the semantic probing of the transferred models, we use the Words In Context task (WiC, \cite{pilehvar-camacho-collados-2019-wic}).
-The goal here is to determine if a given word is used with the same meaning or not in two different contexts.
+More specifically, we evaluate the word representations yielded by [lang$\rightarrow$ en] using the \emph{structural probe} model, proposed by \newcite{hewitt-manning-2019-structural}, which detects whether syntactic trees are encoded in a linear transformation of the model embedding space.
+In this way, we evaluate if the word embeddings of the transferred English models encode syntactic parsing information.
+Following \newcite{hewitt-manning-2019-structural}, we define the structural probe model as a linear transformation that learns the tree distances between all pairs of words in training sentences from the English part of Universal Dependencies v2.7 (English-EWT).\footnote{\url{https://github.com/UniversalDependencies/UD_English-EWT}} The trained probing model is then evaluated on the English-EWT test set using the following evaluation metrics \cite{hewitt-manning-2019-structural}: Spearman correlation between predicted and true word pair distances (DSpr), averaged across the input sentences with length $5$-$50$, and the percentage of undirected edges placed correctly in comparison with the gold parse tree, namely undirected unlabelled attachments score (UUAS).

+For the semantic probing of the transferred models, we use the Words In Context task (WiC \newcite{pilehvar-camacho-collados-2019-wic}).
+This is a binary classification task, where the model needs to determine if a given word is used with the same meaning or not in two different contexts.
+For this purpose, we train a linear classifier on top of each sentence representation.
 The details of our probing setup can be found in Appendix section \ref{sec:probing_setup}.